Powering Latin America’s data center boom responsibly

 In Latin America, contract design has become a point of competitive strength.
 The most effective power purchase agreements (PPAs) now build in storage, shape delivery around the real load profile of a data center, and tie pricing to long-term operating needs instead of short-term market movements.

-Atlas Renewable Energy has developed these models in both Brazil and Chile.
+At Atlas Renewable Energy, we have developed these models in both Brazil and Chile.
 These details turn renewable ambition into guaranteed performance on paper – the kind of assurance data centers’ enterprise clients expect to see written into the deal.

 In Brazil, our Draco portfolio of eleven solar plants, financed by BNDES, was planned with digital infrastructure in mind, combining generation with transmission access into the country’s National Interconnected System (SIN).
 Over half of the facility’s 1,150 GWh capacity will power Sao Paulo-based telecom and data storage provider V.tal’s current and future data center parks.